Individual DBT Outpatient Therapy Sessions

 Clients must have a relationship with a licensed therapist – either through the Skyland Trail DBT Outpatient program or with another outpatient provider in the community – to attend skills groups.

 Call for availability

 These groups help families or friends support their loved ones.
 Weekly 90-minute sessions offered in six week increments help participants learn DBT skills to support family members and understand family dynamics.
 Participants will learn skills and practice with one another through modeling.

-Families of Skyland Trail clients are welcome, though a prior relationship with Skyland Trail is not required.
+Participation is limited to families of Skyland Trail clients participating in residential, day treatment, IOP, or outpatient DBT programs.
 Families are encouraged to participate in family therapy, but family members are not required to have a relationship with a licensed therapist.